hipvlady/MLGuru/readme.md

 49. Can you describe a situation where a model's performance surprised you, either positively or negatively?
 50. How do you prioritize multiple projects and tasks in a fast-paced environment?

-### Can you describe what logistic regression is, and where you might apply it?
+### Can you describe what logistic regression is, and where you might apply it
 Linear regression and logistic regression are both types of statistical models used in machine learning and statistics, but they are applied to different types of problems and have distinct characteristics.

 **Linear Regression**: